PadmarajBhat/DataAnalyst-1/Introduction to Python/README.md

    * have the entire example as a function and pass df to it.
 Cant think of cyl_mg example not fitting any case !!!!!

 * panda : skew() is Normalized making it handly for any series
+   * skewness is said to be stable if the range is -.5 to .5
+   * skewness 0.5 to 1 (+-) then it is moderately distributed
+   * and within 0.5 is is symmetric
 * number to string : "{:03d}".format(100)